linuxbandit/linuxbandit.github.io/about/index.md

 Have a look at my [short resume here](../resume/)

-You can reach me at {{site.theme.email}} -- Alternatively, I also still check bellicaf at tcd dot ie.
+You can reach me at {{ site.data.theme.email }} -- Alternatively, I also still check bellicaf at tcd dot ie.